KrugST/AppiumExampleVector/README.md

 2. Run "adb devices" commend to make sure your device is connected
 3. Install Vector app from google play
 4. Use run.sh to start my atuomation
+  4.1.
+My automation should install SSO app automaticly.

+ You can find screenshots in screenshot folder.